raul-izquierdo/teams/README.md

 - Existing teams will be updated to match the students listed in the CSV file.

-Notes:
-- Only the first two columns in the CSV are used.
-The rest are ignored.
+**Note**
-- Students without a GitHub username are skipped.
+Students without a GitHub username are skipped.
 The GitHub username is required to add students to teams.
+So it is important that this tool is used **after** students have accepted their invitations to the classroom and have their GitHub usernames set up.

-### 2. End-of-year cleanup: remove all group teams
+### 2. End-of-semester Cleanup

 When the course ends, delete the teams corresponding to the groups to prepare for a new semester: